Menu

 Ursula Conway

-Ursula Conway sitting outside with a blue scarfUrsula Conway serves as President for the Arizona Chapter of Children’s Health Defense.
+Ursula Conway sitting outside with a blue scarfUrsula Conway served as President for the Arizona Chapter of Children’s Health Defense.

 Ms. Conway grew up in Michigan and chose the University of Arizona to complete her business degree.
 Her Information Technology career was heavily focused in the Gaming & Hospitality industry, based in Las Vegas, as well as general management consulting services.
 She retired from her full-time career as Chief Information Officer of a major gaming company and currently provides consulting services on a limited basis.